BitcoinCash1/Bitcoin-Cash-Node/depends/README.md

     NO_JEMALLOC: Don't download/build/cache jemalloc
     DEBUG: disable some optimizations and enable more runtime checking
     RAPIDCHECK: build rapidcheck (experimental, requires cmake)
-    NO_PROTOBUF: Don't download/build/cache protobuf (used for BIP70 support)
     HOST_ID_SALT: Optional salt to use when generating host package ids
     BUILD_ID_SALT: Optional salt to use when generating build package ids
     JOBS: Number of jobs to use for each package build